AD776/portfolio/README.md

 ![RESET Demo](/assets/img/demo.png)

 ### Campus 360
-- Found that certain buildings on campus were difficult to navigate for visitors, one of these buildings is the Husky Union Building (HUB), the center of campus life
+- Found that certain buildings on campus were difficult to navigate for visitors
+- One of these buildings is the Husky Union Building (HUB), the center of campus life
 - Worked with the HUB to create an immersive virtual experience that will be available on the [HUB website](https://hub.washington.edu/)

 #### Skills: Planning, Communication, Shooting on a 360 Camera, Editing